VladimirKalachikhin/Galadriel-map/README.md

 ## v.
 2.1
 ![screen](screenshots/s10.jpeg)<br>
 Technically this an online tiles map viewer.
 With [GaladrielCache](https://github.com/VladimirKalachikhin/Galadriel-cache) -- this an offline viewer with tile grabbing features.
 It is assumed that the application is used in the onboard local area network of the boat or car.
 The author uses it from the [wi-fi router/GSM modem under OpenWRT](https://github.com/VladimirKalachikhin/MT7620_openwrt_firmware) as a server on his sailboat "Galadriel".

-**The author is not responsible for the consequences of using the GaladrielMap for navigation.**
+**The author is not responsible for the consequences of using the GaladrielMap for navigation.
+It is not guaranteed that any of the information on the screen is correct, including but not limited to spatial position, speed, depth, and direction of movement.**

 The GaladrielMap created with use a lot of famous projects, so don't forget to install [dependenses](#dependences-and-thanks).